PyO3/pyo3/guide/src/types.md

 The lack of binding to the `'py` lifetime also carries drawbacks:
  - Almost all methods on `Py<T>` require a `Python<'py>` token as the first argument
- - Other functionality, such as [`Drop`][Drop], needs to check at runtime for attachment to the Python GIL, at a small performance cost
+ - Other functionality, such as [`Drop`][Drop], needs to check at runtime for attachment to the Python interpreter, at a small performance cost

 Because of the drawbacks `Bound<'py, T>` is preferred for many of PyO3's APIs.
 In particular, `Bound<'py, T>` is better for function arguments.